hasandinckurt/BirdLearning/README.md

 -- Hümeyra and Oğuzhan;
 • Kept continue about the game.
-• Updated the web site and GitHub account
+• Updated the web site and GitHub account.
-• Added System Requirements Report
+• Added System Requirements Report.